motiv-labs/cassandra/README.md

 ### Overriding schema location
 The schema location can be override using the `CASSANDRA_SCHEMA_PATH` and `CASSANDRA_SCHEMA_FILE_NAME` environment variables.

+### Retries / Attempt
+Cassandra module will handle errors internally and will retry the same call that failed for several times, while sleeping before the next attempt.

+### Overriding Retries / Attempt
+`CASSANDRA_RETRY_ATTEMPTS` 3 by default

+`CASSANDRA_SECONDS_SLEEP` 1 by default

 ## Example of use:

 ``` go